ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 - `cpu_resources_per_trial`: The number of CPU cores allocated to each trial (default: 1).
 - `gpu_resources_per_trial`: The number of GPU devices allocated to each trial (default: 0).
 - `kubernetes_namespace`: When running on Kubernetes, provide the namespace of the Ray cluster to sync results between pods.
 See the [Ray docs](https://docs.ray.io/en/master/_modules/ray/tune/integration/kubernetes.html) for more info.
+- `time_budget_s`: The number of seconds for the entire hyperopt run.

 Example: